Municipal Infrastructure for Economic Recovery

 In November 2021, Ontario announced that this payment would be doubled to a total of $2 billion over 5 years starting in 2022.
 Other changes include doubling the base payment to $100,000 annually and adjusting the formula in the future to account for forward-looking replacement costs for infrastructure recognizing the importance of municipal asset management plans.
 A maximum annual funding cap of $10 million will also be introduced in 2022.

 Significant provincial broadband and cellular infrastructure funding through the Ontario Connects Program including Internet Connectivity for Ontario (ICON) and Accelerated High Speed Internet Program (AHSIP) of up to $4 billion have also been committed with the aim of connecting all Ontarians to high-speed internet services by 2025 (See AMO Broadband Backgrounder).

 Municipal governments own more of Ontario’s core infrastructure than any other order of government.
 These facilities are essential to our economic prosperity, health and quality of life, and include:

 - public transit.

-Additionally, the Ontario asset management planning regulations are now in place.
-Municipalities must have a strategic asset management policy and must implement the plan to cover core assets by 2022, and all assets by 2024.
-Federal government funding through the federal Gas Tax Fund and the Federation of Canadian Municipalities (FCM) has provided important support to build municipal asset managemet capacity.
+Ontario’s asset management planning regulations require municipalities to have a strategic asset management policy and must implement the plan to cover core assets by 2022, and all assets by 2024.
+Federal government funding through the federal Gas Tax Fund and the Federation of Canadian Municipalities (FCM) has provided important support to build municipal asset management capacity.
 AMO will continue working with the Province to support our member municipalities in implementing their strategic asset management plans and building their asset management capacity.